Soccer-Salah condemns Gerrard's Villa to defeat on Liverpool return | Sports-Games

 Soccer-Salah condemns Gerrard's Villa to defeat on Liverpool return

+"For me the priority is the support from the Aston Villa fans," he said.
+It was a professional approach from Gerrard, one which showed respect for his new club and their supporters and he will have added to his growing reputation as a manager from the way he set his team up to frustrate Juergen Klopp's side.

-There was little fanfare for Gerrard, the Liverpool-born former captain and Champions League winner, as he took his place in the technical area and from the opening moments it was clear that he had set his side up well to frustrate his old club.
-Liverpool dominated the first half with Villa keeper Emiliano Martinez doing well to save efforts from Andy Robertson and Salah.
+It was a conservative approach, with Ollie Watkins playing as a lone striker supported by veteran Ashley Young and a bank of three midfielders sat in front of the back four, but it succeeded in limiting Liverpool's space.
+Inevitably though, Liverpool dominated the first half with Villa keeper Emiliano Martinez doing well to keep out a back-post header from Andy Robertson and a close-range shot at the near post from Salah.

 After the break, Martinez produced a brilliant reflex stop to keep out a powerful header from Virgil van Dijk but Liverpool's pressure finally paid off when Salah went down in the box under challenge from Tyrone Mings.
-The Egyptian fired home an unstoppable spot-kick to secure the win for Juergen Klopp's side.
-Liverpool are on 37 points with leaders City, who beat Wolves 1-0 earlier on Saturday, on 38 points.
+The Egyptian fired home an unstoppable spot-kick after protests from Villa.
+Gerrard felt that the decision was "soft" and was puzzled that referee Stuart Attwell did not go to the pitchside monitor to review the decision.

+The Villa manager threw on forward Danny Ings and the attack-minded Emiliano Buendia in a bid to find a late leveller and the way his side put pressure on the Liverpool defence in the latter stages left him wondering what might have been had he taken a more positive approach earlier.
+Villa claimed in vain for a late penalty when Ings went down as Liverpool keeper Alisson Becker challenged leaving Gerrard frustrated.

+"I thought Liverpool were better in terms of general play.
+Their style was better than ours, but we’ve done so well to contain them for large periods.
+Ultimately the game has been decided by a penalty.
+There were two penalty incidents in the game, Liverpool got theirs," he said.
+Klopp conceded his team had lost their way after taking the lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)